Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

-Similarly to branch (5), the three symmetries (see \cref{sec_problem}) satisfied by the third eigenmode are rapidly broken and the pattern of the velocity magnitude becomes more complex as $Ra$ increases.
-This complex pattern is one reason for the meandering of the potential energy in this range of Rayleigh numbers and enhances the convective heat transfer (see \cref{fig:bif_diagrams}(c)) by mixing the temperature field.
-Figure \ref{fig:branch_c}(c) shows that the steady-state solutions of branch (3) are stationary unstable under the effect of perturbations until $Ra \approx 39500$.
-At this Rayleigh number, we see that the two most unstable eigenmodes coalesce into an unstable eigenmode with an oscillating growth rate (see \cref{fig:branch_c}(d)).
+We now focus on branch (12), which bifurcates from branch (3) at $Ra\approx 23800$, and display the evolution of the steady states in the branch in \cref{fig:branch_c} along with its stability analysis.
+This branch breaks the centro-symmetry of branch (3) and the pattern of the velocity magnitude becomes more complex as $Ra$ increases.
+This complex pattern is one reason for the meandering of the potential energy in this range of Rayleigh numbers and enhances the convective heat transfer (see \cref{fig:bif_diagrams}(c)) by mixing the temperature field. \cref{fig:branch_c}(c) shows that the steady states of branch (12) are unstable to two eigenmodes until $Ra \approx 39500$, where they coalesce.
+At this Rayleigh number, we see that the two most unstable eigenmodes coalesce into an unstable complex conjugate pair of eigenvalues (see \cref{fig:branch_c}(d)).
 All the subsequent eigenmodes are found to be stable with either $\mathcal I(\lambda) = 0$ or $\mathcal I(\lambda) \neq 0$.

-Figure \ref{fig:branch_d} shows bifurcation diagrams and the linear stability results of branch (4) which was originated from the fourth linear eigenmode at $Ra_c^{(4)} = 23346$.

-The flow pattern of the velocity magnitude has a symmetric form of an array of four vortices, which is almost conserved over the whole range of the Rayleigh numbers we consider as \cref{fig:branch_d}(a) illustrates.
-Similarly, the symmetric pattern of the temperature field remains almost unaffected in the regime $23346 \leq Ra \leq 10^5$ (see \cref{fig:branch_d}(b)).
-Actually, the bifurcation breaks symmetry~\eqref{eq:s2} and the rotational symmetry by $\pi$ of the eigenmode.
-This is visible within this range of $Ra$ by inspecting the flow patterns displayed on the diagram of potential energy.